What is memory analysis?

 Analyze memory trend

 Memory increases for two reasons: A bad GC memory setting or an application problem.
 The application problem is either a memory leak or one of the several other memory problems.
-For more information, see Memory Problems in the Performance wiki.
+See Memory Problems in the Performance wiki for more information.

 If the memory is consistently high, with GCs, but no

 OutOfMemory errors, analyze the constant high memory usage.
 Identify how GC impacts your response time.
 If memory increases and you get an